choudharynisha/predicting-world-happiness/README.md

 &emsp;&emsp;⇒ Personal assessment of work-life balance<br />
 &emsp;→ Comparing similar measures from different data sources<br />
 – Learning more about how to collect data<br />
-– Learning more about positive psychology to better determine and predict personal happiness perceptions
+– Learning more about positive psychology to help determine what leads to better perceptions of personal happiness